New to Moovweb? Here’s a list of some frequently asked questions and answers.

 git push moovcloud new_feature:master

-When you first begin a Moovweb project and are preparing for launch, there are several operations setup procedures that need to be completed.
+When you first begin a Moovweb project and are preparing for launch, there are a few operational procedures that need to be completed.

 Here is a checklist of areas that can cause problems: